On the phone, beloved dog at my side (always), 1990.

 I learned how to ride a motorcycle when I was eight years old.

-High school prom gown: a navy blue, knee-length, poufy ‘Gunne Sax by Jessica McClintock’ dress.
+High school prom gown: navy blue, knee-length, poufy ‘Gunne Sax by Jessica McClintock’ dress.
 I still have it.
-I wore it for my 40th birthday, for which I threw a rocking 80's dance party.
+I wore it for my 40th birthday, for which I threw an 80's dance party, natch.

-I raced BMX (bicycle moto cross) when I was a kid.
+I raced BMX when I was a kid.

-I LOVE dance: ballet, jazz, modern, hip-hop, tap ... and just plain old taking you down to funky town.
+I LOVE dance: ballet, jazz, modern, hip-hop, tap ...
+I'll take you down to funky town.

 I’ve been skydiving.
 Loved it.
 Never want to do it again, thanks.